enriquepablo/syntreenet/README.rst

 With syntreenet, the grammar for the facts (and thus for the conditions and consecuences) has to be plugged in.
 The tools to define grammars offered by the library are custom, in that they do not adhere to any standard or convention, and are fairly free.
+I use here the term grammar in a ery traditional way, just as "tool that allows you to produce any correct sentence in some language".
+What I call here "grammar files" are just Python modules that provide classes with which one can build the objects that will then be used as facts with syntreenet.

-Basically any grammar whose productions (facts) can be represented as trees can be plugged in (but see the next paragraph for a clarification).
+Basically any grammar whose productions
+(facts) can be represented as trees can be plugged in (but see the next paragraph for a clarification).
 These grammars are provided in the form of facts and syntagms - which are defined in whatever ad-hoc manner.
 The